Environmental, Social, Governance scores and the Missing pillar -- Why does missing information matter?: Research methodology

-Given that the provider determines the ESG scores within each industrial sector group, and there are many zero values in the ESG categories that might play a role for risk association as Table \ref{table:esg-zero} and Table \ref{table:esg-missing-cat} in \ref{app-zero} indicate, we define a new pillar accounting for zero values, i.e., missing information, in a sector: \textit{Missing (M-) pillar}. \begin{definition} {(M-pillar)} \\ For asset $p$ in sector $a$ and year $t$, first, we find the total number of zero values in its ESG categories, i.e., $x^{a}_{zero,p, t}$.
+Since a zero ESG category score denotes that the company has not yet reported any information regarding it as discussed in Example \ref{ex:ESG}, we define a new pillar accounting for zero values, i.e., missing information, in the ten ESG category scores in a given business class: the \textit{Missing (M-) pillar} score.
+A business class can be an industry group or an economic sector based on the business classification of Thomson Reuters \parencite{Refinitiv2021}.
+For instance, the assets selected from S\&P 500 in Section \ref{data} belongs to 61 industry groups from ten economic sectors. \begin{definition} {(The M pillar score)} For company $p$ in a given business class $a$ and year $t$, first, we find the total number of zero values in its ten ESG categories, i.e., $x^{a}_{zero,p, t}$.
 The set $S^{a}_{zero, t}$ contains these values for all $a, p,t$.
-Denoting the total number of assets that asset $p$ has the same value in $S^{a}_{zero, t}$ (including the asset $p$ itself) by $e^{a}_{p,t}$, and the total number of assets that asset $p$ has a higher value in $S^{a}_{zero, t}$ by $l^{a}_{p,t}$, the M-pillar of asset $p$ in sector $a$ and year $t$ is defined as:
+Denoting the total number of companies with same value as $p$ in $S^{a}_{zero, t}$ (including the company $p$ itself) by $e^{a}_{p,t}$, and the total number of companies with a higher value than $p$ in $S^{a}_{zero, t}$ by $l^{a}_{p,t}$, the M pillar score of company $p$ in a given business class $a$ and year $t$ is defined as: